tariqahmed1912/internship-kloudle/docs/sbom.md

 ## **Objective**

-The aim of this section is to generate a Software Bill of Materials (SBoM) for DVNA and generate a report.
+The aim of this section is to generate a Software Bill of Materials (SBoM) for DVNA and generate a report and solve the 7th point of the `[Problem Statement](problem_statements.md)` under Task 1.

 ### **SBoM**